 Ownership structure.
 Západoslovenská energetika, a.s. owns 100% of the Company's shares.
-Západoslovenská distribučná, a.s. is included in the consolidated financial statements of Západoslovenská energetika, a.s. ("Parent company").
+ZSE Energia, a.s. is included in the consolidated financial statements of Západoslovenská energetika, a.s. ("The Parent company").

-The Parent company is jointly controlled by E.ON and the Slovak Republic as a result of a shareholders agreement, which requires the parties to act together to direct the activities that significantly affect the returns of the parent company.
-The Parent company's governance structure dictates that the Parent company Strategic plan shall be approved by representatives of both E.ON and the Slovak Republic.
+The Parent company is jointly controlled by E.ON and the Slovak Republic as a result of a shareholders agreement, which requires the parties to act together to direct the activities that significantly affect the returns of the Parent company.
+The Parent company's governance structure dictates that the parent company Strategic plan shall be approved by representatives of both E.ON and the Slovak Republic.
 Further, any decisions by general meeting of shareholders must be made jointly by the existing shareholders, because a qualified two thirds majority of votes is required to pass any decision, while restrictions exist for transfer of shares to parties not under control of existing shareholders.
+Refer to Note 11.